 At Lambeth itself, and subsequently, there was widespread consternation among Western bishops that the Third World bishops seemed misguided enough to think that the Bible could replace enlightened reasonableness as a standard of guidance and Christian teaching.
-The unprecedented large conversions taking place in Africa and elsewhere were viewed as unwelcome resistance in the path of the West's cultural juggernaut.
+The unprecedented large conversions taking place in Africa and elsewhere were she never ordained anyone."14 With the exception of her sole prerogative of appointing leaders of the Church-a function she usually claimed was revealed to her by God through prophecies or visions-she did not use her position as the founder to usurp the functions of the male leaders and she ran the church from the backstage.